NeuroJSON/jdata/JData_specification.md

 For example, the below link
 ```
    {
-      "_DataLink_": "file:///space/test/jdfiles/tree.jdat:[1,2,2]"
+      "_DataLink_": "file:///space/test/jdfiles/tree.jdat:$.key1.key2..."
    }
 ```
-asks the parser to read a local file located at "/space/test/jdfiles/tree.jdat" and load the node specified by indexing vector `[1,2,2]`, starting from the root (or super-root if containing CJSON) to replace the `"_DataLink_"` node in the current document.
+asks the parser to read a local file located at "/space/test/jdfiles/tree.jdat" and load the node specified by JSONPath string `$.key1.key2...`, starting from the root (or super-root if containing CJSON) to replace the `"_DataLink_"` node in the current document.

 If using a `"_DataLink_"` structure, additional parameters can be specified via